27 of the Best Things to do in Thailand

 Suggested by Passions and Places

-22. Get your PADI on Ko Tao Island
+21. Get Your PADI on Ko Tao Island

 Suggested by The Opposite Travellers

-The island is especially renowned for its wonderful coral reefs and amazing dive spots, where it is common to see marine species such as see whale sharks, manta rays and green turtles just to name a few.
+But the island is especially renowned for its wonderful coral reefs and amazing dive spots!
+It is common to see marine species such as see whale sharks, manta rays, green turtles and many more!

 Suggested by Imvoyager

 A colourful Tuk-Tuk carrying curious tourists whizzed past the huge wall that encloses the Grand Palace in Bangkok.

 The contemporary ambiance outside was in sharp contrast to what met our eyes when we entered the precincts of the Grand Palace.
 It seemed like we had stepped into another magnificent and glorious chapter of time itself.

 Royal residences, temples, and civic buildings, all in exquisite traditional Thai architecture vied for our attention.
 It was a riot of gold as golden statues and golden domes and spires sparkled in the afternoon sun.

 The Grand Palace is a complex of buildings consisting of Temples which include the famous Emerald Buddha temple.